The Term Sheet - 5 Things Investors Need to Know About Information Rights and Registration

 - Reasonable advance notice, limits on the amount and type and scale of record demands, limits of which employees are talked to also can be crafted into such rights.

 Many savvy founders of startups and investors in startups are going to push for information and access limitations during the agreement drafting, trying to reduce the amount of daily oversight that would otherwise occur from the investor.
-And some balance should be struck so that the reporting doesn't become a massive workload drain on the company's limited resources, especially during initial startup phase when every dollar counts towards making success happen.
-The above said, information rights are commonplace and expected in VC agreements for investment transparency.
+Some balance should be struck so that the reporting doesn't become a massive workload drain on the company's limited resources, especially during initial startup phase when every dollar counts towards making success happen.
+With that being said, information rights are commonplace and expected in VC agreements for investment transparency.

 Taking a Share in Issuance